What Is Diabetic Retinopathy?

 The challenge

 The clinical staging of DR (ETDRS severity scale) is based on fundoscopic vascular signs and does not capture the early neurodegenerative phase of the disease.
-Patients with diabetes but no visible retinopathy already show measurable retinal thinning on OCT, oscillatory potential delays on full-field ERG, and reduced contrast sensitivity on psychophysical testing (McAnany et al, 2021, Surv Ophthalmol).
+Patients with diabetes but no visible retinopathy already show measurable retinal thinning on OCT, oscillatory potential delays on full-field ERG, and reduced contrast sensitivity on psychophysical testing (McAnany et al, 2021, Surv Ophthalmol.).
 The challenge in preclinical DR research is to validate rodent model endpoints that are sensitive enough to detect this early neural phase and specific enough to differentiate it from later vascular-driven dysfunction.

 Available non-invasive functional endpoints in rodents include: the optomotor reflex (spatial acuity and contrast sensitivity, subcortical), operant visual discrimination (cortical acuity), the full-field ERG (photoreceptor and inner nuclear layer function), and the pattern ERG (RGC-specific response).
 Each endpoint captures a different layer of the retinal visual processing hierarchy.
 The optomotor reflex has the practical advantages of requiring no anaesthesia, no animal training, and no electrode contact with the eye, making it uniquely suited to longitudinal repeated-measures designs across extended DR disease time courses.